Pl-Mrcy/us-census-income-competition/README.md

 <img src="main_files/figure-markdown_github/plot_percentages_bucket-1.png" style="display: block; margin: auto;" />

-The dataset being very unbalance no mater the category we choose the split it.
+The dataset being very unbalance no mater the variable we choose the split it by.
 However, we clearly that the share of people in the +$50k bucket is much higher for people with higher education.
 Actually, for some particular education levels, it is more than 50% of the population (PhD and Prof school degree).

 You can plot all the charts, 3 by 3 running: